-- 2 egg yolks, at room t°
+- 2 egg yolks, at room temperature

-- 1 egg, at room t°
+- 1 egg, at room temperature

-- 140g (1 cup) all-purpose flour
+- 1 cup (140g) all-purpose flour

-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

-- A few drops vanilla extract
+- A few drops of vanilla extract

 - Zest of 1/3 lemon

-- Unsweetened shredded coconut, for garnish
+- Unsweetened shredded coconut, for garnish (optional)

 - Add egg yolks and whole egg and mix well to incorporate.

-- Add cognac, vanilla and lemon zest.
+- Add cognac, vanilla, and lemon zest.
 Mix well.

-- Then add the sifted flour and cornstarch gradually, mixing very well until no streaks of dry ingredients remain.
+- Add the sifted flour, baking powder, salt, and cornstarch gradually, mixing very well until no streaks of dry ingredients remain.
 The final dough will be very soft and silky but not sticky.

 - Preheat oven to 170ºC / 325ºF.

-- On a floured suface, roll dough to ½ cm thick (about ¼ inch).
+- On a floured surface, roll dough to ½ cm thick (about ¼ inch).

 - Bake for 10-12 minutes or until barely starting to color.
 Let cool completely on a wire rack.

 - Put a tablespoon of dulce de leche (with a spoon or with a piping bag) and fill one round, flat side up.
-Press lightly with another round, flat side down forming alfajores.
+Press lightly with another round, flat side down forming the alfajores.

-- Make-ahead: as with most cookie doughs, it can be made ahead and kept for 4-5 days in the refrigerator or up to a month in the freezer.
+Make-ahead: as with most cookie doughs, it can be made ahead and kept for 4-5 days in the refrigerator or up to a month in the freezer.
 Always make sure you wrap it well in clingy plastic.
 Otherwise, the top layer will dry out.

-- Keeping: the cookies can be kept in airtight containers for about a week.
+Keeping: the plain cookies can be kept in airtight containers for about a week.
 Fill them several hours ahead of the time you're planning to eat them.
 Take into account that the dulce de leche transfers moisture to the cornstarch cookies and they will soften after a while.
 That, in my opinion, is not a bad thing at all!

-Keywords: alfajores, cornstarch alfajores, traditional alfajores
+Keywords: alfajores, cornstarch alfajores